 This course presents an overview of inequality and poverty analysis with a focus on two main themes: measurement challenges and fiscal policy.
-Students will learn fiscal incidence methods and how to apply them to actual countries.
-Students will also learn basic inequality and poverty analysis techniques using the statistical software package Stata.
-Pre-requisites: ECON 3010 and ECON 3020.
-No prior knowledge of Stata is required.
+Students will learn how government policies affect poverty (i.e., fiscal incidence) and learn how to apply them to actual countries.
+Students will also learn basic inequality and poverty analysis techniques.
+Open to graduate students only.